Believer's baptism: Apostolic Fathers

 The Didache has been a matter of discussion among Protestants on what it teaches about baptism.
-The Didache has been argued to have assumed believer's baptism, as it assumes discipleship before baptism and doesn't mention infant baptism.
+The Didache has been argued to have assumed believer's baptism, as it assumes discipleship before baptism and does not mention infant baptism.
 Against this, Philip Schaff argued that the silence of the Didache about infant baptism "cannot be fairly used as an argument against it".

 Similar to Tertullian later, the Shepherd of Hermas implies for the practice of delaying baptism for the practical reason of the fear of post-baptismal sins, as Hermas says those who fall have only one chance of penance.

 Polycarp stated, "I have served him eighty-six years and in no way has he dealt unjustly with me".
 Proponents of infant baptism argue that this quote shows Polycarp being baptized as an infant, the argument being that if Polycarp was a servant of Christ for 86 years, he would have been a servant of Christ from infancy, suggesting infant baptism.
 However, against the argument, Schoedel William argued that the quote is ambiguous as regards to baptism, and that Polycarp meant by paraphrasing: "I have always served Jesus and I am not going to cease even at the age of 86."